DrAdrianDC/Portfolio-for-Data-Science/README.md

 ## License

-This set of projects that are part of my portfolio is licensed under the terms of the MIT license (See LICENSE.txt)
+This repository is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**.
+For more details, see the LICENSE file.